angular/angular-cli/modules/common/README.md

 ### Usage

-To use the `TransferHttpCacheModule` just install it as part of the top-level App module.
+To use the `TransferHttpCacheModule`, first install it as part of the top-level App module.

-That's it!

 ```ts
 import {TransferHttpCacheModule} from '@nguniversal/common';